yewstack/yew/CONTRIBUTING.md

 Alternatively, you can set the `HTTPBIN_URL` environment variable to the URL you wish to run tests against.

-### WebSocket service tests

-The tests for the web-socket service require an echo server.
-If you have [Docker](https://www.docker.com/) installed, `cargo make test` will automatically run an [echo server](https://hub.docker.com/r/jmalloc/echo-server) in a container for you.

-Alternatively, you can set the `ECHO_SERVER_URL` environment variable to the URL you wish to run tests against.

 ### Macro tests

 When adding or updating tests, please make sure to update the appropriate `stderr` file, which you can find [here](https://github.com/yewstack/yew/tree/master/packages/yew-macro/tests/macro) for the `html!` macro.